Rajalakshmi12/IITM_Tds_Project1/README.md

 2. Some facts from the analysis:
-    * Github Users from Hyderabad working in Google , did not have a single repository published
     * Top 3 public repo contributors are working for Apple, MMTechSoft & Stealth Startup
     * They had most of the contributions in Java, Scala and Javascript in this order
+    * Github Users from Hyderabad working in Google, did not have a single repository published

 3. An actionable recommendation for developers based on your analysis: ?